-Microsoft Office 365 has transformed business use of the cloud.
-Gartner recently reported that 1 in 5 corporate employees use an Office 365 cloud service, and that Office 365 is now the most widely used cloud service by user count.
-The adoption trends make sense: the financial services industry leads the way with the highest rate of usage.
+Microsoft 365 has transformed business use of the cloud.
+Customer adoption of Microsoft 365 has reached more than 200 million monthly active users, and Microsoft 365 continues to be the most widely used cloud service by user count.
+The adoption trends make sense: The financial services industry leads the way with the highest rate of usage.
 These companies are Microsoft Excel power users and are also in need of the FISC and GDPR compliance assurances provided by Microsoft.
 The manufacturing industry has had the second-highest adoption rate, and these companies have demonstrated significant use of Microsoft OneDrive.

-You can dig into the industries and use cases in this article, but for our purposes, we'll focus on one of the best reasons to adopt Office 365.
-It's simply easier and more efficient to manage than a back-room Exchange (or Groupwise or …) Server.
-The licensing is an easy-to-consume subscription model that can be modified on-the-fly, and the products can be deployed to multiple platforms or simply used in the cloud.
+You can dig into the industries and use cases in this article, but for our purposes, we'll focus on one of the best reasons to adopt Microsoft 365.
+It's simply easier and more efficient to manage than a backroom Exchange (or Groupwise or …) Server.
+The licensing is an easy-to-consume subscription model that can be modified on the fly, and the products can be deployed to multiple platforms or simply used in the cloud.
 Customers can access their Office applications and sync and share documents anywhere, even if they're offline, and there's no need for a VPN connection to an on-premises file server.
 And heck, the Microsoft service even takes care of your email and data backups.

 Or does it?

-Here are just a few top-of-mind things to consider when evaluating the protection of your Office 365 data:
+Here are just a few top-of-mind things to consider when evaluating the protection of your Microsoft 365 data:

-- Approximately 70% of data loss in a SaaS application is due to accidental or malicious deletion of data by end-users.
+- Data loss due to accidental or malicious deletion of data by end-users is common.
 If your discovery of the loss takes longer than the configured retention policy, the data is gone.
 Microsoft SLAs do not protect customers against this.

 - Are you legally required to comply with specific retention and potential-litigation policies?
 Will the native tools provide this capability for you?